Knowlton Nash: Wire service reporter

-Nash briefly attended the University of Toronto but in 1947, at age 19, he was hired as night editor in the Toronto office of British United Press (BUP), a wire news service affiliated with United Press.
+Nash briefly attended the University of Toronto but in 1947, at age 19, he was hired as night editor in the Toronto office of BUP, a wire news service affiliated with United Press.
 This position mainly involved "scalping" news stories from the Toronto newspapers—rewriting stories covered by the newspapers, then filing them by teletype.
 After a few months, Nash also started to write original feature articles, and was also sent to cover the Ontario provincial legislature as well as professional sports events in Toronto.
 The following year, Nash was assigned to BUP's Halifax office as bureau manager, responsible for news coverage in The Maritimes and Newfoundland.
 In 1949, he was promoted to manager of BUP's Vancouver office, where he covered the protests by the "Sons of Freedom" sect of Doukhobors, and interviewed various celebrities, including Bing Crosby and Rudy Vallee.

 In 1951, at age 23, Nash returned to BUP's Toronto office, this time as bureau manager.
 Among other stories, he covered the death of William "Red" Hill Jr., who died trying to emulate his daredevil father by going over Niagara Falls in a floating contraption; and the 1951 Canadian royal tour of Princess Elizabeth and Prince Philip.

 IFAP editor and researcher

-In 1951, Nash was hired by the Washington, D.C.-based International Federation of Agricultural Producers (IFAP) to gather information and edit their monthly newsletter.
+In 1951, Nash was hired by the Washington, D.C.–based International Federation of Agricultural Producers (IFAP) to gather information and edit their monthly newsletter.
 His office was right across the street from the White House—he would often see President Harry S Truman walking by with his Secret Service detail on noon-hour walks.
 Research for his work brought him in touch with many officials, and he quickly developed a network of contacts within Washington power circles.

 His work with IFAP made Nash a world traveller, with a dozen trips to Europe by steamship, plus visits to Mexico and Central America as well as Africa.
 It also brought him in contact with many notables, including Pope Pius XII, Dag Hammarskjöld, Lord Boyd Orr, Dwight D. Eisenhower and future Dutch prime minister Barend Biesheuvel.

 It was on a trip to Kenya during the Mau Mau Uprising in 1954 that Nash also became a freelance foreign correspondent, sending several radio reports on the unrest to the Canadian Broadcasting Corporation (CBC) and the British Broadcasting Corporation (BBC) while he attended an IFAP conference in Nairobi.
 He continued to file freelance stories for the CBC and the Financial Post while travelling abroad, and became a stringer for the Windsor Star.
 He also occasionally wrote for the Family Herald, Maclean's, Chatelaine and the Star Weekly.